 This book was published in 1999, just before the turn of the millennium.
 Peter Drucker highlighted major social, economic and political changes for the 21st century and the challenges for organizations, governments and individuals.
 Today, many of these changes are already upon us, making it all the more important to consider what you and your organization would do to convert the challenges into opportunities.
 In this free version of the Management Challenges for the 21st Century summary, we’ll give a quick overview of the 6 key challenges for managers.
-Do get more details from our complete book summary bundle in text, infographic, and audio formats!

 The 6 Management Challenges for the 21st Century